Staff frequently asked questions

 Can I sub-let a Numbered Park to another staff member for a limited period?

-As for the question above the answer is yes, but it’s entirely up to you and arrangements and payments must be handled by you.
+Yes, but it’s entirely up to you and arrangements and payments must be handled by you.

 Can I upgrade my permit from a LTH to a Numbered Park?

 Yes you are able to upgrade your permit provided there is a Numbered Parking space available.
 You will need to discuss this with UniSafe Security.
 You can also downgrade from a Numbered Park to a Licence to Hunt if you wish.
 You will need to cancel one payroll authority and instigate a new one, and return the permit you are no longer using.

 Can a manager choose to give an employee free parking as a perk, or as part of their salary package?